 Passing the baton in Jira, a polite handover method

-Passing the baton is the approach where you can only appoint yourself as a Jira assignee, confirming that you want to take the responsibility of handling an issue.
+Passing the baton is the only approach where you can appoint yourself as a Jira assignee, confirming that you want to take the responsibility of handling an issue.

 In our case, we have a mixture of models – either ‘passing the baton’, or ‘the traffic agent’ depending on the situation at hand.